firasuke/awesome/README.md

 in as minimalistic a way as possible and in a way that follows the Unix Philosophy

+* [dahliaOS](https://dahliaos.io/): A modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS.

 * [Debian From Scratch](
 https://github.com/scottwilliambeasley/debian-from-scratch): An instruction
 manual for teaching Linux From Scratch users how to make a fully-fledged Debian